Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Patients want to know—what assessments are used to diagnose ADHD?
 With the readiness of social media information, a person who identifies with ADHD symptoms might first turn to a Google search for “ADHD test online,” seeking to validate their experience.

-- 6 to 8 month referral and booking period wait times
+6 to 8 month referral and booking period wait times.

-- More than 20 minutes to complete continuous performance tasks
+More than 20 minutes to complete continuous performance tasks.

-- ADHD specialists to administer assessments and interpret results
+ADHD specialists to administer assessments and interpret results.

-- Hardware that restricts the setting for completing the test
+Hardware that restricts the setting for completing the test.

-How is this impacting clinical workflows?
-Long wait times and high costs mean clinicians and patients often rely solely on the adult ADHD self report scale (ASRS).
-Alone, this questionnaire is brief and subjective, and may not be enough to justify diagnosis.
-ADHD diagnosis often also requires a patient's academic records.
+ADHD diagnosis often also requires a patient’s academic records.
 But for adults getting diagnosed later in life, getting those records can be impossible.
 The standard process often leaves all parties wanting more concrete information.

 Introducing the Creyos Health ADHD Focused Protocol and Report